Joel7homas/dns-updater/README.md

 - Verify API user has sufficient permissions
 - Check for "Endpoint not found" errors that may indicate API changes

-#### Crashes with "re not defined" Error

-**Symptoms**:
-- Log shows `ERROR - dns_updater - Unhandled exception: name 're' is not defined`
-- Container crashes after running for a while

-**Solution**:
-- Update to the latest version which includes the fix for this issue
-- Run the repair script: `dns-updater-repair.sh`

 #### Slow Performance

 **Symptoms**: